ChilliCream/hotchocolate-docs/docs/subscription.md

 }
 ```

-If you want to have a working example for subscription head over to our ASP.net Core [example](https://github.com/ChilliCream/hotchocolate/tree/master/examples/AspNetCore.StarWars).
+> We have a working example for subscription in our Star Wars [example](https://github.com/ChilliCream/hotchocolate/tree/master/examples/AspNetCore.StarWars).

 ## In-Memory Provider